Waldemar-DataScience/Bank-Marketing/README.md

 Since project contains both categorical and numerical data the standardisation and transformation data from categories into numeric values was done.

-The third file ML training contains comparison of different classification algorithms.
+The third notebook: *ML training* contains comparison of different classification algorithms.
 The optimisation within an algorithm also was made.

 ### Algorithms used

+We have used the following algorithms:
-1. K Nearest Neighbours
+1. K Nearest Neighborers
 2. Naive Bayes
 3. Support Vector Machine
 4. Logistic Regression